-Annually the District stockpiles materials as specific locations prior to the flood season.
+See Attachment 3 for inventory of District flood fight resources, and supply location.
+Annually the District stockpiles materials at specific locations prior to the flood season.
 Other flood fight materials are purchased prior to identifiable events, as necessary.
 SJOA maintains seven twenty-foot containers with flood fight supplies that the district can draw on through the SJOA Agreement.
 Inventory of that resource can be obtained from SJOA.
 In addition, DWR stores resources near the Port of Stockton.
-See Attachment 3 for minimum inventory supply recommendations and image for future potential supply storage locations.